SkynetLabs/skynet-kernel/README.md

 + Need to update Homescreen to be able to handle the 'skynetKernelLoadFailed' message.

-+ There are a bunch of places where we are using the 'number' type when we probably should be using the BigInt type.
-Especially in the trustless pieces of the download code, like with the merkle tree stuff.

 + The downloadSkylink call needs to be extended so that it can verify large file downloads on top of small file downloads.
 This should probably happen in